-Reading a few travel reviews, I quickly realized Sete was a little jewel.
-Checking with AIRBNB, I found there was an apartment “to die for” waiting for me.
+I quickly realized Sete was a little jewel after reading a few travel reviews.
+I checked with AIRBNB and found an apartment “to die for” waiting for me.
 I connected with the hostess, and, as luck would have it, I learned about the worldwide music festival in town during that time.
 That was good news and bad news.
 It meant I could only have the dream room for 2 nights, but it also led me to a bit of luck.
-My hostess managed to arrange a place for me in her friend’s home for the rest of my stay.
+My hostess arranged a place for me in her friend’s home for the rest of my stay.
 A guest house directly on the ocean — all for me and right on budget!
 More good news is that my hostess runs a wine tour.
-So I booked the stay and a tour.
+So I booked the stay and a time.
 Whoopee!

 July 7 – “Sketchy”

 “Sketchy” is good.
 Really.
-I mean, everyone needs to schedule in time for a real adventure—a side trip—a chance to do something amazing — an experience of a lifetime.
+Everyone needs to schedule in time for a real adventure—a side trip—a chance to do something unique- an experience of a lifetime.
 I knew I had to allow a few days to wing it.
 I could always come up with a plan.
 For example, if nothing else, I could take off from Sete and head west toward the wine country of Languedoc.
 It would be fun to stay in a winemaker’s cottage.
 To stomp grapes… like Lucy Ricardo.
 Or, I could spend time wandering along the Costa Brava.
 Winging it could be the best part of the adventure!